fuzzylita/fuzzylita.github.io/_posts/2017-10-01-a_cruddy_walkthrough.markdown

 **2. Read**

 ```
 If the controller receives a GET request to '/posts'.
 It responds by rendering the code defined in index.erb (below).
-This code displays all of the existing posts to the user (using the AR .all method).
+This code displays all of the existing posts to the user (using the AR (ActiveRecord) .all method).
+Notice that I am iterating through the array of Post objects and displaying the information for each, again using AR methods.

   get '/posts' do
     @posts = Post.all